voxpupuli/puppet-openvpn/README.md

 * Downloadable client configurations and SSL-Certificates for easy client configuration
 * Support for multiple server instances
 * Support for LDAP-Authentication
+* Support for server instance in client mode

 ## Supported OS